-You’d never know that I, the creator of Tamarac Talk, attended this grueling seven-week class that delves into the secret world of City government because no one that is affiliated with the City dare mention these two forbidden words: Tamarac Talk.
+You’d never know that I, the creator of Tamarac Talk, attended this grueling seven-week class that delves into the secret world of City government because no one that is affiliated with the City dares mention these two forbidden words: Tamarac Talk.

 Those two words alone are enough to cause eye-rolling in the commission chambers.
-Tamarac Talk to them doesn’t exist, we’re a persona non grata, even though Tamarac Talk gets an undeniably large amount of hits by City Staff and citizens.
+To them, Tamarac Talk doesn’t exist; we’re a persona non grata, even though Tamarac Talk gets an undeniably large amount of hits by city staff and citizens.

 And they definitely never mention me, the creator of Tamarac Talk, as their most illustrious graduate.
 Ever.

 Why Tamarac University is Important